fluent/fluent-plugin-rewrite-tag-filter/README.md

   pos_file /var/log/td-agent/apache_access.pos
 </source>

-# "capitalize_regex_backreference yes" means converting first letter to upper case. ex: maps -> Maps
+# "capitalize_regex_backreference yes" affects converting every matched first letter of backreference to upper case. ex: maps -> Maps
 # At rewriterule2, redirect to tag named "clear" which unmatched for status code 200.
 # At rewriterule3, redirect to tag named "clear" which is not end with ".com"
 # At rewriterule6, "site.$2$1" to be "site.ExampleMail" by capitalize_regex_backreference option.